Not My Usual Patch…but this line brought back such fond memories

 It’s a great tactic if all you want is a gig.
 But beyond that, you’ve got to remember a couple of things.
 You get a choice: you can either resign yourself to the soul-eroding cynicism of knowing that you are uttering nonsense for the money/fame/cocktail party acclaim (are you listening, Peggy Noonan?); or you have to train yourself into belief, which means you have to be willing to will a noticeable drop in your intelligence, your ability to take the measure of the actual world around you in order to preserve that belief inviolate.

-*This last link just to illustrate that whatever else she may be, Palin is not a “party nonconformist,” but rather a face of a recognizable wing of the GOP.Explore posts in the same categories: gender follies, Republican follies, ridicule, Snark, Stupidity comment below, or link to this permanent URL from your own site.
+*This last link just to illustrate that whatever else she may be, Palin is not a “party nonconformist,” but rather a face of a recognizable wing of the GOP.gender follies, Republican follies, ridicule, Snark, Stupidity comment below, or link to this permanent URL from your own site.